Terairk/FormatterTask/README.md

 ## Project Description
 This is my submission for the "**A basic parser and a formatter for F# language in Kotlin**" task for the Jetbrains Internship Application

+# Setup
 You may need to install the Kotest plugin if you're using IntelliJ IDEA to run the tests.
 (Although I think it should work without it)
+You may need to reload gradle changes in build.gradle.kts (but should be done automatically).
+I didn't make a main application but the tests should be able to showcase them off.

 ## Some Sidenotes
 I didn't quite fully understand the assignment.
 The way I ended up doing it in the end (along with my testing) is that you specify ranges